dappros/ethora/README.md

 <br />
 Coding experience is optional.
 Javascript / Typescript / React coding experience will be useful to make advanced modifications or build your own functionalities.

 ---
+### 📣 Project update - 11th October 2024 📣

+Finally we have released our **NPM** package, **Ethora Chat Component**.
+It makes building your Ethora app like 100x times easier as compared to digging through the complex mono-repo of the full super-app code here.
+NPM Chat Component will drastically reduce the learning curver allowing developers to launch their first chat room powered with many of the additional Ethora engine features, in under 5 minutes!

+Check it out at: https://www.npmjs.com/package/@ethora/chat-component

+---
 ### 📣 Project update - 3rd September 2024 📣